philipturner/molecular-renderer/Sources/HardwareCatalog/README.md

 API Rules:
 - Each part or assembly is a Swift data structure.
 Code must adhere to mutable value semantics and Swift [API design guidelines](https://www.swift.org/documentation/api-design-guidelines).
 - If possible, each indexed item should be parametric.
 The constructor should accept multiple parameters that change the part's geometry.
 You must test the part under a large range of reasonable parameter combinations.
 - If any parameter combination will produce a non-functional part, you must throw a Swift error.
-All parameter initializers are throwing initializer (append the `throws` keyword to the initializer declaration).
+These initializers would be throwing initializers (append the `throws` keyword to the initializer declaration).
 Such initializers will typically be called with `try!`, but sometimes the user may wish to handle it more gracefully.

 ## Index